explore-starling/Supplementary-Materials-2024/README.md

-This readme file was generated on 2024-07-16 by Rebecca Trapp
+This readme file was generated on 2024-07-16

 GENERAL INFORMATION

 Title of Dataset: Visual exploration and problem solving in European starlings

-First Author Information
-Name: Rebecca Trapp
-ORCID: 0000-0002-7052-0058
-Institution: Purdue University
-Address: 915 Mitch Daniels Blvd, Room G369, West Lafayette, IN 47907
-Email: rtrapp@purdue.edu

-Principal Investigator Information
-Name: Jeffrey Lucas
-ORCID:
-Institution: Purdue University
-Address: 915 Mitch Daniels Blvd, West Lafayette, IN 47907
-Email: jlucas@purdue.edu

-Date of data collection: 2022-04-29 through 2022-09-20

-Geographic location of data collection: 451 S 875 W, West Lafayette, IN 47906

-Information about funding sources that supported the collection of the data: A. Lindsey Graduate Fellowship in Ecology (awarded by Biological Sciences Department, Purdue University)

 SHARING/ACCESS INFORMATION

 Licenses/restrictions placed on the data: none

-Links to publications that cite or use the data: [link]
+Links to publications that cite or use the data: none

 Links to other publicly accessible locations of the data: none